Underdog (Kasabian song): Music video

-The music video features a live performance by the band in black and white.
+The music video features a live performance by the band in black and white at the Roundhouse in Chalk Farm, London.

 Chart performance

-Following the release of Kasabian's album, "Underdog" managed to enter the UK Singles Chart at number 32.
-However, on the single's physical release in October 2009, "Underdog" only managed to reach number 45, meaning it failed to beat its original peak of number 32.
+Following the release of Kasabian's album, "Underdog" entered the UK Singles Chart at number 32.
+However, on the single's physical release in October 2009, "Underdog" only managed to reach number 45, failing to outperform the original peak of number 32.
+Due to the constant usage of the song in various media, it became their third biggest selling track to date.